• Skip to primary navigation

 Even if you lose, they will put the time you spent meeting individuals to good use in future elections.
 Furthermore, if you lose and yet earn some attention, the number of individuals who know you will almost certainly increase.
 That should make future political opportunities easier to come by, whether you run on your own or work for someone else.

-A politician is a person active in party politics or a person holding or seeking an elected office in government.
+A politician is a person who wields political power in a state’s government, is involved in party politics, or holds or seeks an elected position in government.

 Conclusion